DOC BROWN'S Science-CHEMISTRY HOMEPAGE KS3 SCIENCE QUIZZES and WORKSHEETS (~US grades 6-8)

 Period 2 3 4 5 6

-Appearance (RTP) colourless gas yellow solid (monoclinic/rhombic allotropes) silver metalloid or red powder allotropes silver white metalloid radioactive silvery solid
+Appearance (RTP) colourless gas yellow solid (monoclinic/rhombic allotropes) silver metalloid or non-metallic red powder allotropes silver white metalloid radioactive silvery solid

 melting pt./oC -218 117 217 450 254